- The Department Today

 Sarah Song (Chair); Wendy Brown; Taeku Lee; Kathryn Abrams (Law)

-Public Law & Jurisprudence, Contextual Political Theory, Politics of Recognition, Race & Ethnic Politics, Canadian Politics
+Public Law & Jurisprudence, Race & Ethnic Politics, Canadian Politics

 Political Theory & Philosophy

-My research has been supported by an Edward Hildebrand Fellowship in Canadian Studies (Summer 2015, 2016-17, 2017-18) and a Doctoral Fellowship (2012-15) from the Social Sciences and Humanities Research Council of Canada (SSHRC).
+I completed my Ph.D. in Political Science at the University of California, Berkeley in 2018.
+At Berkeley, my reesarch was supported by an Edward Hildebrand Fellowship in Canadian Studies (2015-18) and a Doctoral Fellowship (2012-15) from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Before beginning my doctoral study, I worked as a policy analyst with the Government of Canada, most recently at the Treasury Board Secretariat in the area of Aboriginal Affairs.
 I hold an M.A. in Political Science from the University of Toronto, where I was supported by a SSHRC Master's Scholarship and was a Junior Fellow at Massey College.
 I also hold a B.A. in Politics (Honors) and Economics from Oberlin College.